Mohammed0192/SQL-UK-Student-Exclusions-analysis/README.md

 # Data Structure & Initial Checks

 The companies main database structure as seen below consists of two tables: table1, table2, with a total row count of over 400,000 records.
 A description of each table is as follows:
-- **Table 1:** Exclusions data table which includes information on number of permanent exclusions 'perm_excl' and the identity indicators of students (e.g. ethnicity, age and free school meal eligibility) across time and region.
+- **Exclusions data table** which includes information on number of permanent exclusions 'perm_excl' and the identity indicators of students (e.g. ethnicity, age and free school meal eligibility) across time and region.
-- **Table 2:** Workforce Data table showing teaching assistant numbers, headcount of teaching assistants and the number of schools across time and region
+- **Workforce Data table** showing teaching assistant numbers, headcount of teaching assistants and the number of schools across time and region

 ![History](https://github.com/user-attachments/assets/0a539a1b-491a-4b9e-a0f1-7c4733afd4df)